Before submitting your application for the Digital Corps, we encourage you to:

 Note: We do not recommend you give notice or resign from your current employer (if applicable) until you receive your final offer with a confirmed start date from HR.

-The exact start date for 2023 Fellows will be announced during the selection process.
+2024 Fellows will most likely start in August 2024.
+The exact start date will be announced during the selection process.

 See our Frequently Asked Questions